aarti7/DSLoc/README.md

 More robust signal reception.
 -->

+### Install the required packages:

+1. Following python packages needs to be installed:
+	* numpy
+	* pandas
+	* scipy
+	* h5py
+	* pytz
+	* matplotlib
+	* utm

+2. To install the above packages, open the terminal and run: `pip install -r requirements.txt`.

 ### Hdf5 to pandas dataframe conversion
-* How to run the python script: Go to the repository storing the folders <run '' > Each repo must have the files produced by SHOUT!
+*  Go to the repository storing the folders <run '' > Each repo must have the files produced by SHOUT!

 * List of functions:
  * Currently used functions: